annennenne/causalDisco/README.md

 `causalDisco` depends on the package [`caugi`](https://github.com/frederikfabriciusbjerre/caugi), which requires Rust to be installed on your system.
+See
-See [this guide](https://www.rust-lang.org/tools/install) for instructions on how to install Rust.
+<https://www.rust-lang.org/tools/install> for instructions on how to
+install Rust.

 ### Installing Java / JDK